-There are more than 23,000 accredited online degree programs available at the associate, bachelor’s, master’s, doctoral and certificate levels.
-A recent report by the National Center for Education Statistics found that there were nearly 6 million students enrolled in distance education courses, which are often online classes.
+There are more than 37,000 accredited online degree programs available at the associate, bachelor’s, master’s, doctoral, and certificate levels.
+According to the National Center for Education Statistics, by 2029, total undergraduate enrollment is projected to increase to 17.0 million students.

 But who are all these students, and why are they opting to complete their classes online?

 We have answers to all of your questions about online classes.
 Read on!

 Who should take online classes?